carineang/tp/docs/DeveloperGuide.md

 **Guarantees**: `If MSS reaches step 2, the contact will return a list of contacts whose names contain the keyword the user entered`

 **MSS**:
-1. User enters the keyword that the person’s name contains
+1. User enters the keyword that the person’s name contains.
-2. Notarius shows the corresponding results
+2. Notarius shows the corresponding results.

    Use case ends.

 **Extensions**:
 * 1a.
 Notarius uncovers that the user wrote an empty input.
   * 1a1.
 Notarius alerts the user of the error.
   * 1a2.
-User retypes the command .
+User retypes the command.
   * Steps 1a-1b are repeated until the user input is not empty.
   * Use case resumes from step 2.